microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 ### HttpResponseMessage As&lt;T&gt;

 This extension instantiates an instance of `T` where `T` is derived from [HttpResponseMessage](https://docs.microsoft.com/dotnet/api/system.net.http.httpresponsemessage?view=net-6.0) and copies the properties of the `HttpResponseMessage` to the derived class.
-It is used by the `Service` [SendAsync&lt;T&gt; method](#sendasynclttgthttprequestmessage-method) but can also be used separately.
-For example, when using the `BatchRequest` class, the items in the B`atchResponse.HttpResponseMessages` will be `HttpResponseMessage` types.
+It is used by the `Service` [SendAsync&lt;T&gt; method](#sendasynclttgt-method) but can also be used separately.
+For example, when using the `BatchRequest` class, the items in the `BatchResponse.HttpResponseMessages` will be `HttpResponseMessage` types.
 You can use this extension to convert them to the appropriate derived class to facilitate accessing any properties.

 ## Messages